microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 ..\Coyote\bin\net46\coyote.exe test .\bin\net46\DrinksServingRobot.exe -i 1000 -ms 2000 --sch-pct 10
 ```

-Chances are this will find a bug quickly, and you will see that a test output log is produced ( the
+Chances are this will find a bug quickly, and you will see output from the test like this:
-file mentioned in the output below:
-`.bin\net46\Output\DrinksServingRobot.exe\CoyoteOutput\DrinksServingRobot_0_1.txt` ), like this:

 ```
 .
 Testing .\bin\net46\DrinksServingRobot.exe
-Starting TestingProcessScheduler in process 10840
+Starting TestingProcessScheduler in process 26236
 ...
 Created '1' testing task.
 ...
-Task 0 is using 'PCT' strategy (seed:3058632895).
+Task 0 is using 'pct' strategy (seed:324932188).
 .....
 Iteration #1
 .....
 Iteration #2
 .....
 Iteration #3